This feature is part of The Fleeting Fraternity

 The Nike mega-deal that began the endless corporatisation of Ronaldo and his international teammates had been signed by Ricardo Texeira, president of the CBF, the governing body responsible for Brazilian football, who was later implicated in illegal financial activities.
 A company that had held the marketing rights to the Brazilian national team, Traffic, was paid an extra $40 million for ‘additional marketing fees’ according to an indictment by the US government this year, something the CBF denies.

-What was clear from the contract that was studied by prosecutors was that the Brazilian authority could nominate a bank account of its choosing, and many of the schedules payments were joined by unexplained transactions in a number of different accounts that remain unexplained by the CBF.
+What was clear from the contract that was studied by prosecutors was that the Brazilian authority could nominate a bank account of its choosing, and many of the scheduled payments were joined by unexplained transactions in a number of different accounts that remain unexplained by the CBF.

 These sums were unheard of at the time, but it was another clause in the contract that has sparked wild debate, one which Ronaldo himself has confirmed.
 As well as the corporation’s right to dictate where and when lucrative friendlies would take place, the star player, who was on the verge of joining Barcelona for a world record fee by the time of the deal, was obliged to play for the national team at least once every two years.
 It seems a minor detail, especially given that Brazil would need little motivation to select the explosive striker, but in the context of events two years later in Paris, it becomes a touch more sinister.

 France 98 had reached its denouement and the hosts were set to play every neutral’s favourite side in a contest of two great entertainers.
 The battle between Zinedine Zidane’s more languid, graceful playmaking and Ronaldo’s awesome power and bedazzling skill was set to be the ultimate focus of the ultimate game.
-The tournament had between expanded to 32 teams for the first time, with the sponsors piling up; in business terms, this was Adidas vs. Nike.
+The tournament had between expanded to 32 teams for the first time, with the sponsors piling up; in business terms, this was Adidas versus Nike.
 The German manufacturer had secured an agreement with FIFA years before to become the exclusive World Cup provider of equipment, and their logo adorned the French shirt.
 Even the footwear was a straight battle between the Predator Accelerator and Ronaldo’s Nike Mercurial.

 But all was not well in the Brazil camp.
 Dr. Joaquia Da Mata was called to Ronaldo’s hotel room on the morning of the final where the sleeping striker was recovering from convulsions, and he immediately took he player to a clinic to undergo frantic last-minute tests.
 Edmundo was named in the starting line-up as it became clear to the staff that the main man was not going to play, but less than an hour before kickoff the young superstar arrived in the dressing room and was declared fit.
 The displaced Fiorentina forward hinted that the decision to select Ronaldo was not an entirely sporting one.
 “Nike’s people were there 24 hours a day, as if they were members of the technical staff.
 It’s a huge power.
 That’s all I can say.”